 The HRC HCP Section 6.6, Snowy Plover Conservation Plan, requires reconnaissance-level surveys for the federally threatened western snowy plover (Charadrius nivosus nivosus) for implementation of gravel extraction permits on gravel bars upriver from the Rio Dell Bridge.
-In 2015 HRC conducted gravel extraction operations on the Truck Shop and 3-Mile gravel bars along the Eel River near Scotia, however the operations occurred outside of the breeding period for this species, and thus no surveys were conducted.
+In 2016 HRC conducted gravel extraction operations on the Truck Shop, Dinner Creek, and 3-Mile gravel bars along the Eel River near Scotia.
+Pre-extraction, reconnaissance-level surveys were conducted by Sean McAllister.
+No snowy plovers were detected.

-The HRC gravel bars upriver from the mouth of the Van Duzen River do not currently require western snowy plover surveys per the Army Corps of Engineers (ACOE) Letter of Permission (LOP 2009-1) for gravel mining in Humboldt County.
+The HRC gravel bars upriver from the mouth of the Van Duzen River do not currently require western snowy plover surveys per the Army Corps of Engineers (ACOE) Letter of Permission (LOP 2015-1) for gravel mining in Humboldt County.
 However, the snowy plover is a covered species of the HRC HCP, and the U.S. Fish and Wildlife Service (USFWS) has recommended that surveys be completed prior to extraction, although at a less-intensive level than is required where plovers have previously been found nesting (e.g. near Fernbridge).
 The less-intensive level of survey effort is in recognition of the history of negative surveys for the area, in addition to the location of the HRC gravel bars several miles upriver from any known snowy plover nesting.
-Surveys have been conducted since 1996 for plovers and other avian species along the Eel River on gravel bars where extraction may take place, with no snowy plover detections recorded, including in 2014.
+Surveys have been conducted since 1996 for plovers and other avian species along the Eel River on gravel bars where extraction may take place, with no snowy plover detections recorded, including in 2016.

-In 2003 the USFWS clarified that the HCP reconnaissance-level surveys are those surveys conducted within a two week period prior to operations on the gravel bars.
+In 2003 the USFWS clarified that the HCP reconnaissance-level surveys are those surveys conducted within a two-week period prior to operations on the gravel bars.
 In keeping with the HCP requirements, if the reconnaissance-level surveys detect snowy plovers, full protocol surveys are to be conducted on all gravel bars within one mile of the detection, and mitigation measures applied for any nests that are found.